PaulT95/TG_Vascutrack/README.md

 ## License
 TG Vascutrack is licensed under the MIT license.
-Third-party software (ginputyellow.m and vesselfilter2d.m, calibration.m) are used according to their respective license agreements.
+Third-party software (ginputYellow.m, vesselness2d.m, calibration.m) is used according to their respective license agreements.

 ## Remarks
 Thank you for your interest in TG Vascutrack.
-We hope the program continues to improve and becomes a community effort to provide high quality, efficient, and inexpensive data processing solutions for ultrasound blood flow research.
+We hope the program continues to improve and becomes a community effort to provide high-quality, efficient, and inexpensive data processing solutions for ultrasound blood flow research.

 If you find TG Vascutrack useful in your research, please consider citing the following: